sybrew/the-seo-framework/readme.txt

 		* The Title Settings their examples now better reflect real-world usage in certain corner cases.
 	* **Other:**
 		* Shortened Optimized Sitemap's stylesheet's trimmed URL length from 96 to 93 characters, with the maximum decreased from 99 to 95 characters.
+		* We did Elementor's developer's job by marking the post types `elementor_library` and `e-landing-page` as "not-publicly-queryable" -- but only for The SEO Framework.
+			* If we'd mark it as "not-publicly-queryable" for all of WordPress, some functionality in Elementor might break.
+We do not care for that.
+			* Elementor's devs had to mark it conditionally-public instead of conditionally-not-public.
+Thinking backwardly poses some difficulty for the average mind.
+Nevertheless, that'd remove about 2000 support inquiries for/about them yearly.
 * **Removed:**
 	* Toggled off by default three years ago, hidden for almost all users one year ago, and now removed entirely: The Optimized Sitemap's priority-meta feature.
 This feature hasn't been used by any popular search engine for a long time.
 	* Older browsers no longer support window-resize support for the tabs of the "inpost SEO meta box."